Light fighter: Supersonic era

 The HAL Tejas has an empty weight of 6,500 kg, and is the lightest fighter among current production light fighters.
 Introduced into limited service in 2014, with 16 IOC specification aircraft delivered to January 2020, it was the lowest-cost fighter aircraft with competitive air-to-air capability in production at that time, at an equivalent cost of US$27 million.
 83 Tejas MK1As are ordered, with another 100 planned, making it the lightest 4.5 generation aircraft in production.
 The design is similar to the Mirage III and JAS 39 Gripen, being a light tailless delta-wing single-engine fighter with ground attack capability.

 The French Dassault Mirage 2000 was designed for the French Air Force (Armée de l'Air) in the late 1970s, as a lightweight single-engine fighter.
 Based on the Mirage III, it entered service in 1982, and has since evolved into a multirole aircraft.
 In heavier multirole form, it has empty weight of 7,400 kg.
-More than 600 were built and it has served in the air forces of nine nations.
+More than 600 were built and it has served in the air forces of ten nations.